-SIGNIFICANT ISSUES Our analysis of IFRS 15 indicates that the following areas may be of particular significance: - Is revenue recognised at a single point in time, or over a period of time? - If revenue is recognised over time, how should progress towards completion be measured and recognised? - Will a contract need to be 'unbundled' into two or more components?
-Alternatively, will two or more contracts need to be 'bundled' into a single overall obligation? - How should contracts which include variable amounts of consideration (including rights of return) be dealt with? - How should modifications to contracts be dealt with? - Should costs associated with obtaining a contract be capitalised, or expensed immediately? - What adjustments are required for the effects of the time value of money (a 'financing component')?
-IFRS 15 also introduces significantly more disclosures about revenue recognition.
+For entities in the real estate and construction sector, BDO's initial analysis of IFRS 15 indicates that the following areas may be of particular significance:

+- Is revenue recognised at a point in time, or over a period of time? - If revenue is recognised over time, how should progress towards completion be measured and recognised? - Will a contract need to be 'unbundled' into two or more components?
+Alternatively, will two or more contracts need to be 'bundled' into a single overall obligation? - How should contracts which include variable amounts of consideration be dealt with? - · How should modifications to contracts be dealt with? - Should costs associated with obtaining a contract be capitalised, or expensed immediately? - What adjustments are required for the effects of the time value of money (a 'financing component')?

+IFRS 15 also introduces significantly enhanced disclosures about revenue recognition.
 It is possible that new and/or modified internal processes will be needed in order to obtain the necessary information.
-These are considered in more detail below.